 Risk of blood clots

 While you are recovering in hospital, your nurse will listen to the pulse and blood flow in your arm or leg every day.
 This is because there is a risk of developing a blood clot in your arm or leg.
 If you have pain anywhere in your limb, tell your doctor or nurse straight away because this may be a sign of a blood clot.
 If you do get a blood clot, you will have anti clotting drugs.
-You will have to stay in bed a little longer.

 Rare side effects